engineeringX/alfred-fw/README.md

 # Toolchain

-You will need the gcc-arm-none-eabi toolchain for compile & link and the RFDLoader to program the RFduino.
+You will need the gcc-arm-none-eabi toolchain for compiling & linking and the RFDLoader to program the RFduino.
 The RFduino repo contains a tarballed MAC OS X version of the gcc-arm-none-eabi toolchain which I have tested and confirmed to work.
-You can find other version here: https://launchpad.net/gcc-arm-embedded The repo also contains the RFDLoader tool for every platform.
+You can find other versions here: https://launchpad.net/gcc-arm-embedded

+The repo also contains the RFDLoader tool for every platform.
 You may have to chmod +x it to get it to execute.

 # Build